-- 8,496,966 shares of restricted common stock were issued for cash proceeds of \$102,218 - 200,000 shares of restricted common stock were issued for services rendered valued at \$5,180 - 6,000,000 shares of restricted common stock were issued on the conversion of \$30,000 in convertible notes payable. - 3,497,061 shares of restricted common stock were issued on the exercise of warrants. - The Company acquired 90,000 shares of the Series D Preferred Stock of Protext Mobility, representing 65% of the voting capital of Protext, in exchange for all of the capital of the Company's subsidiary, Plandaí Biotechnology South Africa (Pty) Ltd., which is engaged in pharmaceutical research.
+- 2,000,000 shares of restricted common stock were issued for cash proceeds of \$20,000. - The Company acquired 90,000 shares of the Series D Preferred Stock of Protext Mobility, representing 65% of the voting capital of Protext, in exchange for all of the capital of the Company's subsidiary, Plandaí Biotechnology South Africa (Pty) Ltd., which is engaged in pharmaceutical research.
 Ancillary to this transaction, the Company sold all of the capital of Cannabis Biosciences, Inc. to Protext in exchange for 60 million shares of Protext common stock.
-As a result of these transactions, both Plandaí Biotechnology South Africa and Cannabis Biosciences became wholly-owned subsidiaries of Protext Mobility, and Protext Mobility became a majority-owned subsidiary of the Company. - The Company issued a Promissory Note in the amount of \$55,000 to an unrelated third party in exchange for \$50,000 in proceeds.
+As a result of these transactions, both Plandaí Biotechnology South Africa and Cannabis Biosciences became wholly-owned subsidiaries of Protext Mobility.
+In March 2017, the 90,000 shares of Series D Preferred Stock were transferred into an irrevocable trust of which Plandaí is the beneficiary; however, Plandaí does not have voting control over the shares in the trust and has no liquidation authority.
+As a result, Plandaí is not considered the beneficial owner of the Protext shares and will not consolidate Protext operations in their financial statements - The Company issued a Promissory Note in the amount of \$55,000 to an unrelated third party in exchange for \$50,000 in proceeds.
 The note is due May 1, 2017. - The Company received 60,000,000 shares of common stock previously issued to Moor Holdings, a trust benefiting Roger and Daron Baylis-Duffield, in exchange for 100,000 shares of Series A Preferred Stock.
 The Series A Preferred shares are convertible into 60 million shares of the Company's common stock and have voting rights equal to all of the shares of the Company's common stock outstanding plus one share.
 The 60 million shares of common stock received in this transaction were returned to treasury and cancelled.